openstack/bifrost/doc/source/user/troubleshooting.rst

-   Parameters will vary by your hardware type and configuration, however the ``systemd.journald.forward_to_console=yes`` setting is a default, and will only work for systemd based IPA images such as the CoreOS image.
+   Parameters will vary by your hardware type and configuration, however the ``systemd.journald.forward_to_console=yes`` setting is a default, and will only work for systemd based IPA images.

    The example above, effectively disables all attempts by the kernel to set the video mode, defines the console as ttyS0 or the first serial port, and